Non-resident landlords

 Note

-You may also be entitled to a proportion of personal allowances.
-For further information, please see Tax and Duty Manual Part 45-01-01.
+A non-resident landlord may also be entitled to a proportion of personal allowances.
+For further information, please see the Tax and Duty Manual Part 45-01-01.

 Next: Collection agent